LostArtefacts/TRX/README.md

     getting new rendering improvements and texture fixes.
 But great stuff takes time.

-    Players can reproduce the PlayStation releases' wobbly geometry with the vertex snapping setting.
-It can be disabled, use the original 320×240 grid, or use the upscale resolution.

 3. **Can I play this on Mac, Linux, Android...?**

     Currently supported platforms include Windows, Linux and macOS.